-About the High Grade OK Underground Mine
+About the OK Underground Mine

-The high grade OK Underground Mine is located approximately two kilometres to the south of the existing processing plant.
+The OK Underground Mine is located approximately two kilometres south of the Phoenix processing plant.
 The mined reefs strike predominantly to the east and are sub vertical.
-The OK Underground Mine was originally worked in the 1930s, but lay idle until 1980 when the shaft was re-opened by Central Norseman Gold Corporation to mine remnant ore from the Main Lode.
-Underground drilling of the east striking tensional Main Lode led to the discovery of the north-west striking O2 Lode.
+The OK Underground Mine was originally worked in the 1930s, but lay idle until 1980 when the shaft was re-opened by Central Norseman Gold Corporation to mine remnant ore from the OK Main reef.
+Underground drilling of the east striking tensional Main reef led to the discovery of the NW striking O2 reef.

-The Star of Erin Lode was defined more recently, with gold being hosted in a series of shear hosted veins.
-The gold in the O2 Lode is free milling and typically hosted by a very narrow (0.3 metres average width) laminated quartz veins which are commonly surrounded by up to two metres of predominantly biotite alteration.
+The Star of Erin Lode was defined more recently, with shear hosted veins.
+The gold in the O2 reef is free milling and typically hosted by a very narrow (0.3 metres average width) laminated quartz vein which is commonly surrounded by a selvage of up to 2 metres wide of predominantly biotite alteration.
 The OK reefs are among the most nuggety at Norseman.
-The mine has produced historically at an average grade of 9.1 g/t Au.
+The mine has produced historically at an average grade of 9.1 g/t Au

-The Indicated and Inferred Mineral Resource at the OK Underground Mine currently stands at 355,000 tonnes @ 18.0 g/t Au for 205,000 ounces with the recent drill results demonstrating the excellent scope for further growth through ongoing exploration.
+The Indicated and Inferred Mineral Resource at OK and Star of Erin currently stands at 355,000 tonnes @ 18.0 g/t for 205,000 ounces with excellent scope for growth through further drilling.